PowerShell/PowerShell/docs/testing-guidelines/TestRoadmap.md

 * No open issues for the release
 * 80% code coverage of high use cmdlets (cmdlets used by 70% of users, as captured via telemetry)
 * 90% code coverage of language elements (coverage error code paths may not be 100%)
-* 60% Code Coverage on Windows via Github tests
+* 60% code Coverage on Windows via Github tests
+* 100% of our mininum remoting matrix tested
 * Acceptance by 50% PowerShell MVPs (via Survey)
 * Acceptance by Partners (via Survey)